 Why use consultative selling?

 A client whose needs and wishes are met is likely to be more satisfied with your business, which strengthens the relationship between buyer and seller.
 This means that a client will likely return for future sales.
-Consultative selling also gives you an opportunity to develop active listening and other soft skills.
+Consultative selling also allows you to develop active listening and other soft skills.

 How to enhance your consultative selling strategy